markruys/gw2pvo/README.md

 Michaël Hompus created a [Docker container](https://hub.docker.com/r/energy164/gw2pvo/) ([Github](https://github.com/eNeRGy164/gw2pvo-docker)) to run gw2pvo.

-## Disclaimer
+## Disclaimer and warrenty

+None and none.

+Gw2pvo is *not* an official software from GoodWe/Sems and it is not endorsed or supported by this company.
+This library has been written as a personal work.
+Feel free to improve or adapt it to your own needs.

-GoodWe access is based on the Chinese Sems Swagger documentation: [global](http://globalapi.sems.com.cn:82/swagger/ui/index), [Europe](http://eu.semsportal.com:82/swagger/ui/index#).
+GoodWe API access is based on the Chinese Sems Swagger documentation: [global](http://globalapi.sems.com.cn:82/swagger/ui/index), [Europe](http://eu.semsportal.com:82/swagger/ui/index#).
 It could be very well that at a certain point GoodWe decides to alter or disable the API.